Colloquium: Quantum anomalous Hall effect: Physical Mechanisms of the QAH Effect

-The low-energy valley-projected Hamiltonian of an isolated graphene layer is the massless Dirac models of Eq.~\ref{eq:Dirac_1}, with the Pauli matrices acting on sublattice and the Fermi level lies in the gap when the graphene sheet is electrically neutral.
+The low-energy valley-projected Hamiltonian of an isolated graphene layer is the massless Dirac model of Eq.~\ref{eq:Dirac_1}.
 The mass $m$ can be generated \cite{giovannetti2007substrate,quhe2012tunable,yankowitz2012emergence,san2014spontaneous} by interaction with an adjacent layer of \textit{h}-BN - the material that is now nearly universally employed to isolate graphene multilayer systems chemically.
 A finite Dirac mass $m$ can also be generated spontaneously by electron-electron interactions \cite{min2008pseudospin,xue2018time,bultinck2020mechanism} when the Dirac velocities are sufficiently low.
-The moir\'e bands of TBG differ from those of two isolated layers mainly because of interlayer tunneling that is weak \cite{andrei2020graphene} at twist angles larger than a few degrees.
-Because of the emergent moir\'e bands, gaps can appear in the spectrum not only at neutrality but at electron densities that are multiples of $4/A_M$, where $A_M$ is the moir\'e pattern unit cell area and the factor of four accounts for spin and valley degeneracy.
-In electrically neutral twisted bilayers, the separate half QH effects of the two layers add when the coupling between layers is weak.
-This conclusion applies even when the two layers are strongly coupled, as they are near the magic twist angles at which strong correlations emerge \cite{bistritzer2011moire, cao2018correlated}, provided that neither the gap between the lowest energy conduction and valence bands nor the gaps to remote bands close as a function of twist angle.
-TBG therefore normally has a quantum valley Hall effect \cite{xiao2007valley,andrei2020graphene,liu2021orbital,liu2019quantum,martin2008topological,li2018valley,li2016gate}, opposite QH effect contributions from opposite valleys, at neutrality but not when the Fermi level lies in higher moir\'e energy gaps.
-The quantum valley Hall effect is promoted to a true charge QAH effect when the the Fermi level lies in a Dirac gap for an odd number of spin/valley flavors and in a moir\'e energy gap for the remaining spin/valley flavors, as depicted in Fig. \ref{fig1:overview}(b).
+Because of its emergent moir\'e bands, gaps can appear in the spectrum not only at neutrality but also at electron densities that are multiples of $4/A_{\rm M}$, where $A_{\rm M}$ is the moir\'e pattern unit cell area and the factor of four accounts for spin and valley degeneracy.
+In electrically neutral twisted bilayers, the separate half QH effects of the two layers add.
+TBG therefore normally has a quantum valley Hall effect \cite{xiao2007valley,andrei2020graphene,liu2021orbital,liu2019quantum,martin2008topological,li2018valley,li2016gate}, opposite QH effect contributions from opposite valleys at neutrality.
+The quantum valley Hall effect is promoted to a true charge QAH effect when the the Fermi level lies in a Dirac gap for an odd number of spin/valley flavors as depicted in Fig. \ref{fig1:overview}(b).
 The origin of the QAH effect is therefore spontaneous valley polarization, a purely orbital type of TR symmetry breaking that also leads to magnetization with a dominantly orbital nature \cite{zhu2020voltage,liu2021magnetic}.
-The spontaneous spin and/or valley polarization mechanism for the QAH effect is reminiscent of similar broken symmetries that otherwise degenerate Landau levels, often referred to as QH ferromagnetism \cite{sondhi1993skyrmions,yang1994quantum,eom2000quantum,nomura2006quantum,young2012spin}, that gives rise to extra quantized Hall conductivity plateaus in QH systems.